rswag/rswag/README.md

 ### Enable Swagger Endpoints for swagger-ui ###

-You can update the _rswag-ui.rb_ initializer, installed with rswag-ui, to specify which Swagger endpoints should be available to power the documentation UI.
+You can update the _rswag_ui.rb_ initializer, installed with rswag-ui, to specify which Swagger endpoints should be available to power the documentation UI.
 If you're using rswag-api, these should correspond to the Swagger endpoints it exposes.
 When the UI is rendered, you'll see these listed in a drop-down to the top right of the page:

 ```ruby
 Rswag::Ui.configure do |c|